imixs/imixs-cloud/README.md

-## Basic Architecture
+# The Basic Architecture

 The basic architecture of the _Imixs-Cloud_ consists of the following components:

  * A Kubernetes Cluster running on virtual or hardware nodes.
- * One master node, providing central services.
+ * One master node, providing the central services.
  * One or many worker nodes to run your services and applications.
- * A central Reverse-Proxy service to dispatch requests (listening on port 80).
+ * A central Reverse-Proxy service to dispatch requests from the internet (listening on port 80).
- * A management UI running on the management node.
+ * A management UI and CLI running on the management node.
  * A private registry to store custom docker images.

 ## The Configuration Directory

-The complete infrastructure of a Imixs-Cloud environment is described in a central configuration directory.
+The complete infrastructure of a _Imixs-Cloud_ environment is described in a central configuration directory.
 The _Configuration Directory_ can be synchronized with a code repository like Git.
-This makes it easy to setup the environment on a new manager node.
+This makes it easy to role back changes if something went wrong.

 The imixs-cloud directory contains different sub-directories holding your applications, scripts and tools:

 	/-
 	 |+ management/